 Place cards | Bloom Lake Barn | Carrie + Dave

-Seating chart and agate place cards designed by A Vintage Touch Weddings.
+Seating chart and agate place cards designed by Oliver and Grace Event Studios.

 Best practices: You’ll notice in the layout, tables were moved away from one another so that the names are legible.
 Separating and organizing the place cards in order (clockwise) beforehand makes for short work when setting up.